-The MLitt in Publishing Studies teaching course is devised, and continually updated, to reflect current publishing industry practice and standards.
-It produces graduates who will have an enhanced opportunity to succeed in publishing and publishing-related careers.
-The course is demanding, stimulating and enjoyable, and many publishers now consider it to be the equivalent of a year’s experience within a publishing company.
-Our graduates occupy senior positions in both commercial and not-for-profit publication organisations throughout the world.
+This course is demanding, stimulating and enjoyable – which is why many publishers now consider it equivalent to a year’s worth of experience at a publishing company.
+Our graduates occupy senior positions in both commercial and not-for-profit publication organisations across the world.

 In close contact with publishing businesses and the changing needs of the industry worldwide, the teaching team equips you with the qualities – intellectual and practical – that are needed for a successful working life in publishing and related organisations.